snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

     --pci 82:00.0 --mac 02:42:df:27:05:00 --mirror tap0
 ```

-`mirror` parameter expects to find a tap interface.
+The `mirror` parameter expects a tap interface.
 The interface must be up
 in order to receive packets:

 ```bash
 $ sudo ip link set dev tap0 up
 ```

 `lwaftr monitor` is set with a target IPv4 address.
-All lwAFTR packets which
+All lwAFTR packets whose
-IPv4 source match the target address will be mirrored in the tap interface.
+IPv4 source matches the target address will be mirrored to the tap interface.
-In addition, monitor can be set with two special values:
+In addition, monitoring can be set with two special values:

 - `all`: mirrors all packets to the tap interface.
 - `none`: mirrors nothing to the tap interface.